wevre/wry/README.md

 inserted into the array.
 (Implementing it means something like a hashmap combined with a linked list.)

 To create an array, separate array elements with commas.
-A trailing comma is allowed.
+A trailing comma is allowed, and in fact is often useful to coerce something to an array.
 An array can be a simple list of other types (no keys), in which case incrementing integer keys will automatically be applied.
 Or it can be more like a dictionary with keys and values, separate by colons and commas.